 A few months back, Ottawa’s Jam Filled Entertainment announced they were opening a 10,000-square-foot studio in downtown Halifax.
 But also last year, DHX Media sold its Halifax animation studio to IoM Media Ventures.
 It then faced some hefty losses and rebranded itself as Wildbrain.

 Currently, the Halifax scene features the long-running Nova Scotia College of Art and Design (NSCAD) and AFX (The Animation Festival of Halifax).
-It is also home to a handful of studios including the aforementioned IoM (Islands of Misfits) Media (currently employing 80 artists), Cartoon Conrad (40–100 employees), and the veterans of the scene, Copernicus Studios (who currently have 70 on staff but reach as high as 200 during busy periods).
+It is also home to a handful of studios including the aforementioned IoM (Island of Misfits) Media (currently employing 80 artists), Cartoon Conrad (40–100 employees), and the veterans of the scene, Copernicus Studios (who currently have 70 on staff but reach as high as 200 during busy periods).

 Halifax on the Rise?